annafabris/Poisoning-unlabeled-Dataset-for-Semi-Supervised-Learning/README.md

 - `confusion_matrices`, which contains the confusion matrix of each attack run;
 - `poisoned_data`, which contains the poisoned data used for the attacks;

+The code is separated in 3  flies:

+- `interpolation.py`, which creates the poisoned dataset;
+- `ladder_net.py`, which defines the Semi-supervised learning model;
+- `mnist_example.py`, which contains the attacks;